 PMP is a client-server music system.
 The server, which plays music and manages and keeps track of music files, runs in the background and is controlled by one or more clients.
 The client serves only as a remote control for the server.
-There is a graphical client available, and also a (very limited) command-line client.
+There is a graphical client available, and also a limited command-line client.

 PMP is a multi-user system.
 Users are required to authenticate themselves when connecting to the server.
 PMP keeps a separate play history for each user.
 A score for each track is calculated from the user's play history, so each user has their own personal scores.

 PMP uses a queue for playback, not a playlist.
 Tracks are added to the queue and played in FIFO (first in first out) order.
 The queue can of course be modified by the user during playback; insertion/removal/moving of tracks in the queue is possible.
 Playlists will be supported in the future, but they will be used simply as a source to populate the queue.
 Breakpoints can be inserted into the queue; these will cause playback to stop when reached.

 You can contact the developer here: firstname.lastname@example.org